 Tips to making perfect Chewy Amaretti Cookies

-As a personal preference, I chilled the dough for one hour before shaping and rolling the dough in the sugar.
+- Chill the cookie dough for one hour before shaping and rolling it in the sugar.
 This helped achieve perfectly domed shapes.

-Use the 15 minutes of baking time as a guideline.
-Check them after 12 minutes to make sure they are not over browning as not all ovens are created evenly.
+- Use the 12-15 minutes of baking time as a guideline.
+Check them after 12 minutes to make sure they are not over-browning, as not all ovens are created evenly.

 Ingredients

-- 1 egg white from a large egg
+- 1 large egg white (beaten till frothy)

 - 1 teaspoon pure almond extract